About Presentation House Theatre

 Presentation House Cultural Society operates Presentation House Theatre, and oversees the maintenance of the Presentation House Arts Centre for all facility users and tenants.

-We actively recognize that our work and art takes place on the unceded territory of the Coast Salish peoples, including the territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), Stó:lō and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Nations.
+We actively recognize that our work and art takes place on Skwxwú7mesh (Squamish) and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) Territories.

 Presentation House Theatre is housed in the historic Presentation House Arts Centre, which has acted in many roles over its lifetime.
 Originally built as a school in 1902, the building became a “temporary” North Vancouver City Hall in 1913 — for 62 years.
 It has been a Police Station, a Justice building and housed the City’s Engineering Department until 1975.
 When the City of North Vancouver announced they would build a new City Hall, the North Vancouver Community Arts Council asked that the building be given to the community as an art centre for the North Shore.